Susan Pamerleau

-Susan Lewellyn Pamerleau (born July 29, 1946) is a retired United States Air Force major general who served from January 1, 2013, to December 31, 2016, as the Republican sheriff of Bexar County, Texas.
-She is the United States Marshal for the Western District of Texas.
+Susan Lewellyn Pamerleau (born July 29, 1946) is a retired United States Air Force major general serving as the United States Marshal for the Western District of Texas since 2018.
+A member of the Republican Party, she served as the sheriff of Bexar County, Texas from 2013 to 2016.

 Personal life

 Pamerleau is the daughter of Disciples of Christ minister Dr. Truce V. Lewellyn (of Walnut Cove, North Carolina) and the late Mary Nelle [nee Montgomery] Lewellyn (of Knoxville, Tennessee).
 Pamerleau received a BA degree in sociology from the University of Wyoming at Laramie in 1968 and an M.P.A. from Golden Gate University in 1977.

 In 1978, after first seeking marriage counseling help, Pamerleau left her abusive husband, Ben, after a marriage of seven years.
 Following the separation, Ben took his own life.
 During her 2012 campaign, Pamerleau cited her experience as a survivor of family violence as part of what prepared her to serve as sheriff.
 In addition, her focus on mental illness in the criminal justice system was personal, as she has a brother who suffered from mental illness.